Jahia/jcrestapi/README.md

         <for each child>
             <escaped child name> : <child representation>,
         </for each child>
-        "links" : {
+        "_links" : {
-            "self" : "<URI identifying the resource associated with the parent's node children resource>" }
+            "self" : { "href" : "<URI identifying the resource associated with the parent's node children resource>" }
+        }
     },
     // other node elements...